(Boat to Cornmarket)

 - Military Times, launched in September 2010 by Church Street Publishing, a joint venture between Chelsea and Current Publishing

 Subsidiary of US parent, which publishes 18 titles, including The New Yorker, GQ, Vogue and Wired.
 Outbid Hearst to buy Fairchild Publications from Disney in August 1999 for $650 million.
 The purchase of W, Women's Wear Daily and Jane made Condé Nast the biggest US fashion magazine publisher.
-Online strategy focused around Condenet
+Unsuccessful online strategy was focused around Condenet website.

 - Business (closed 1991) (M): Condé Nast teamed up with the Financial Times in 1986 to back Kevin Kelly in launching this glossy monthly.